 Through the OCOG initiative, academic institutions continued to add, change and adjust classes and curriculum to reflect the new skills needed in the target industries, allowing students entering the workforce to be prepared for local jobs of today and tomorrow.

 2016 – Aviation Committee Organizes Global Aviation Conference

 The industry committees took the initiative to develop opportunities for our community within their respective industries.
 The Aviation committee organized a global aviation conference in partnership with the International Air Transportation Association (IATA) and the Miami-Dade Beacon Council, called the Wings of Change.
 The conference launched in Miami in 2017 (the first time this event was held in the United States).
-It will return in 2019.
+It will

 2016 – Miami Beach Convention Center

 The One Community One Goal recommendation for updating the Miami Beach Convention Center was enacted upon.
 The Greater Miami Convention and Visitors Bureau has taken the lead on implementing this recommendation as the modernization of the Center becomes a reality.